AlinStoican/Nirvana-2.0-Shooter-Game/README.md

 For more details, check the Source folder.

-🤝 Contributing

-We welcome contributions!
-Feel free to submit pull requests or open issues to help improve Nirvana 2.0.
-Whether you're a programmer, artist, or level designer, there's a place for you here.

-🛠️ Development Roadmap

-Upcoming Features:

-New game modes.

-Enhanced AI for Sentient Shadows.

-Expanded weapon selection.

-Cross-platform multiplayer.

 📜 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-📞 Contact

-For questions or feedback, reach out to us:

-GitHub Issues: Submit here

-Email: support@nirvana2.com

 🖼️ Visual Preview